microsoft/pxt-microbit/docs/projects/v2-cat-napping.md

 ## 1. Introduction @unplugged

-Lychee the cat loves to sunbathe and wants to know if your home has a good sunbathing spot.
+Lychee the cat loves the sun and wants to know if your home has a good sunbathing spot.
 Are you up for the challenge?

 ![Cat Tanning banner message, an image of a cat](/static/mb/projects/cat-napping/1_lychee.png)